KobeLemon/learn-docker-kl/Notes/Docker and Kubernetes - The Big Picture/containers-primer.md

 - This is the basic command to run a docker image container.
 There are more options you can add, but those are more advanced.

     ```dockerfile
-    docker container run -d --name APPNAMEHERE -p PORTHERE&colon;PORTHERE FILEPATHHERE&colon;TAGHERE
+    docker container run -d --name APPNAMEHERE -p PORTHERE:PORTHERE FILEPATHHERE:TAGHERE
     ```

 - Class Example&colon;

     ```dockerfile
-    docker container run -d --name web -p 8080&colon;8080 nigelpoulton/ctr-demo&colon;1
+    docker container run -d --name web -p 8080&:8080 nigelpoulton/ctr-demo&:1
     ```

 - To access the Docker Image container after you run it, you need to know the server's IP address ( `12.345.678.012` ) & the exposed network port ( `8080` ).
-Example&colon; `12.345.678.012&colon;8080`
+Example&: `12.345.678.012&:8080`

-- To stop a Docker Image, you run this command&colon; `docker stop APPNAMEHERE`, then you refresh the browser & it should show the port is closed & not running.
-Class Example&colon; `docker stop web`
+- To stop a Docker Image, you run this command&: `docker stop APPNAMEHERE`, then you refresh the browser & it should show the port is closed & not running.
+Class Example&: `docker stop web`

-- You can restart the Docker Image quickly with this command&colon; `docker container start APPNAMEHERE`, then you refresh the browser & it should show the port is closed & not running.
-Class Example&colon; `docker container start web`
+- You can restart the Docker Image quickly with this command&: `docker container start APPNAMEHERE`, then you refresh the browser & it should show the port is closed & not running.
+Class Example&: `docker container start web`

 ## Legacy/Monolithic Apps